colinwilson/lotusdocs.dev/content/docs/guides/features/plausible-analytics.md

 You can read more about Plausible Analytics and their polices [here](https://plausible.io/about).

-## Create an Account on plausible.io
+## Create an Account with plausible.io

 Before enabling Plausible Analytics in Lotus Docs, make sure to [register an account](https://plausible.io/docs/register-account) with them and add your site domain to your account; without an active account, no data can be collected by Plausible.